 - Stop engine while fueling.

 - Do not smoke when fueling.

 - Keep sparks and flame away from tank.

 - Do not leave unattended while fueling.

 - Wipe up spilled fuel and allow fumes to clear before starting engine.

-DIESEL FUEL can cause fire.

-- Do not overfill tank, fuel expansion may cause overflow.
+Do not overfill tank, fuel expansion may cause overflow.

-DIESEL FUEL ONLY-Low sulphur fuel or ultra low sulphur fuel in U.S.A. and Canada.
+DIESEL FUEL ONLY-Low sulphur fuel or ultra low sulphur fuel in U.S.A. and can cause fire.